 Welcome to the The Christmas Blog Hop!
 I wait ALL year for this post.
-For those coming over from my dear friend Summer Adams Designs, welcome!
+For those coming over from Summer Adams Designs, welcome!
 Can you believe how beautiful her new PNW home is?
 Summer’s home is less than 2 weeks old and it’s all decorated in Winter white!
 I’m happy to be sharing my recent kitchen renovation and how to cook up an inviting festive kitchen ready for Christmas entertaining.

 Christmas season is in full swing and there’s no better way to entertain than with an updated kitchen.
 As I mentioned in my last post, we host Christmas Eve for my family every year.
 Yep, that’s 45 family members for a sit-down dinner and full out holiday celebration that includes, a gift exchange, silly photo booth, a big family portrait and a four course meal that rivals any 5-star restaurant.